axferox/Task_11/README.md

 npm start test smoke test chrome 95 mac localhost
 ```

-Project is still under construction and will be maintained as long as it's posssible
+Project is still under construction and will be maintained as long as it's possible